-$^{^{2}}$ Or the "30 glorious years of capitalism", as this period is usually called in France.
+3 Or the "30 glorious years of capitalism", as this period is usually called in France.
 Stephen Marglin (1990) was probably the first social scientist to use the expression "golden age of capitalism".

-3 A classical moment for this coalition was the 1948 agreement between the United Auto Workers and the automotive corporations assuring wage increases in line with increases in productivity.
+4 A classical moment for this coalition was the 1948 agreement between the United Auto Workers and the automotive corporations assuring wage increases in line with increases in productivity.

-4 By "development economics" I mean the contribution of economists like Rosenstein-Rodan, Ragnar Nurkse, Gunnar Myrdal, Raul Prebisch, Hans Singer, Celso Furtado and Albert Hirschman.
+5 By "development economics" I mean the contribution of economists like Rosenstein-Rodan, Ragnar Nurkse, Gunnar Myrdal, Raul Prebisch, Hans Singer, Celso Furtado and Albert Hirschman.
 I call "developmentalism" the state-led development strategy that resulted from their economic and political analysis.

-5 Neoclassical economics was able to abuse mathematics.
+6 Neoclassical economics was able to abuse mathematics.
 Yet, although it is a substantive social science adopting a hypothetical-deductive method, it should not be confused with econometrics, which also uses mathematics extensively but, in so far as it is a methodological science, does so legitimately.
-Econometrists usually believe that they are neoclassical economists, but, in fact they are empirical economists pragmatically connecting economic and social variables (Bresser-Pereira, 2009).
+Econometrists usually believe that they are neoclassical economists, but, in fact they are empirical economists pragmatically connecting economic and social variables (Bresser-Pereira 2009.

-arguments used to justify the new approach were the need to motivate hard work and to reward "the best", the assertion of the viability of self-regulated markets and of efficient financial markets, the claim that there are only individuals, not society, the adoption of methodological individualism or of a hypothetic-deductive method in social sciences, and the denial of the conception of public interest that would make sense only if there were a society.
+hard work and to reward "the best", the assertion of the viability of self-regulated markets and of efficient financial markets, the claim that there are only individuals, not society, the adoption of methodological individualism or of a hypothetic-deductive method in social sciences, and the denial of the conception of public interest that would make sense only if there were a society.